 You might not be thinking about buying life insurance in your 30s, but your 30s can be the best time to buy.
 There are an increasing number of reasons to protect your family as you age.
 Many people are getting married, buying houses, and raising families.
 Below you will find information on how to save money, avoid medical exams, and the difference between term and permanent life insurance.
 You will also find links to rates for specific ages in your 30s.

-To see life insurance rates right now, use the Instant Quotes tool on your left (top if you’re on mobile).
-You can also call (888) 905-0333 to speak with an agent.
+Use the Instant Quotes tool on this page to see your rates right now.
+You can also call 858-703-6178 to speak with an agent.

 When Do You Need Life Insurance in your 30s?

 The primary reasons people buy life insurance in their 30s are to protect their children and their spouse.
 Protecting your spouse often means different things for different people at this stage in life as well.
 For some it might be their widow/widower continuing to live in the home they bought together using the money from the life insurance policy.
 For others it might be making sure their children aren’t burdened with student loan debt.

 How to Save Money on Life Insurance in your 30s

 The good thing about purchasing in life insurance in your 30s is that rates are still pretty low.
 The odds of dying in your 30s are pretty slim.
 Most people are still healthy.
 The average age of death in the United States for men is 75 and women is 81 according to a 2012 study by the Center for Disease Control.

 The younger you purchase, the more affordable it will be.
 Rates start increasing quickly in your 30s, usually around 8% a year.
 Although it will depend on the type of policy you are looking at.